nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 184
 00:09:31,840 --> 00:09:36,028
-[SPEAKER_02]: or you can do transactions from accounts that you own
+[SPEAKER_02]: Where you can do transactions from accounts that you own

 185
 00:09:36,008 --> 00:09:41,142
-[SPEAKER_02]: And I was looking more into that on Friday, Jordan.
+[SPEAKER_02]: And I was looking more into that on Friday.

 186
 00:09:41,122 --> 00:09:45,107
-[SPEAKER_02]: kept calling so I didn't get 100% into it but it does look
+[SPEAKER_02]: And Jordan kept calling so I didn't get 100% into it but it does look

 187
 00:09:45,087 --> 00:09:49,410